Ibukun1999/alx-system_engineering-devops/0x00-shell_basics/README.md

-script that prints the absolute path name of the current working directory
+Create a symbolic link to /bin/ls, named ls.
+The symbolic link should be created in the current working directory